 - Pikaia Lodge guests have access to the VIP Arrival Lounge at Baltra Airport.
 From here a Pikaia Lodge guide escorts guests to a boat for a short but scenic crossing of Itabaca Channel that separates Baltra from Santa Cruz Island.
 Once on Santa Cruz, it takes approximately 50 minutes to drive to Pikaia Lodge.
 In reality, the trip from the harbour to Pikaia Lodge seems a lot less than 50 minutes because the guides share so much information about Galapagos along the way.

 - Most flights to Galapagos stop in either Quito, Ecuador or Guayaquil, Ecuador.
 LATAM and Avianca are the primary airlines serving Galapagos from the mainland.
 Emetebe Airlines provides inter-island flights within the Galapagos.
-We flew with all three carriers.
+We flew on all three carriers.

 - If you are travelling to the Galapagos with children, you appreciate these tips for flying with kids.
 Similarly, this post on how to navigate airport security like a pro may be helpful.